demisto/sane-reports/README.md

 ### CSV Example:
 `phantomjs reportsServer.js templates/testCSV.json dist/test.csv dist portrait 4000 csv`

+### Demo
-Reports templates (JSON) example can be found in the [templates](https://github.com/demisto/sane-reports/blob/master/templates) folder.
+Reports templates (JSON) examples can be found in the [templates](https://github.com/demisto/sane-reports/blob/master/templates) folder.

 Example reports outputs can be found in the [examples](https://github.com/demisto/sane-reports/blob/master/examples) folder.

+### Create your own report template
-You can edit and create your own template according to this doc.
+You can edit existing report templates or create your own template.
+Report templates are created in JSON format and includes sections.
+Sections are ordered according to their row and column positions.

+**Section types**
+Header, Divider, Date, Image, JSON, Markdown, Table, Text, Bar Chart, Line Chart, Pie Chart

+Each section can have its own style (camled case css style: font-size -> fontSize).